Soil Site Reporter

 Treefit questionnaire form

 An alternative to leasing the underlying Treefit GIS datasets is to obtain a site-specific Treefit report from us in 'pdf' format.
-Individual Treefit reports may be obtained from CSAI for specific sites having an associated site questionnaire completed.
+Individual Treefit reports may be obtained from Cranfield University for specific sites having an associated site questionnaire completed.
 Please contact us below for costs of this service.

 How to use the Treefit dataset